 - Acupuncture: Certain acupuncture points help relieve pain, improve circulation and relax spasms.

 - Nutritional Counseling: To help prevent fractures, adequate amounts of calcium are essential to help build bone strength.
-Work with a Licensed Dietitian Nutritionist to create a healthy eating program – one that helps to reduce inflammation and ensure that deficiencies are not present.
+Work with our Nutritionist to create a healthy eating program – one that helps to reduce inflammation and ensure that deficiencies are not present.

-Once the cause of hand pain has been corrected, recommendations to prevent hand injuries are provided:
+Once the cause or causes of hand pain has been corrected, recommendations to prevent hand injuries are provided:

 - To help prevent a fall, wear sensible shoes, remove home hazards and if necessary install grab bars and handrails in bathrooms and by stairs.